buildpacks/rfcs/text/0000-app-image-extensions.md

 `pack upgrade sclevine/myapp`

-This will run `pack upgrade sclevine/run`, generate an ephemeral image, and then run `pack rebase sclevine/run`.
+This will run `pack upgrade sclevine/run`, generate an ephemeral image, and then do the equivalent of `pack rebase sclevine/myapp`.

+Attempting to rebase an app directly after it's been upgraded is not permitted and will fail, because the current base is now ephemeral.

 # How it Works
 [how-it-works]: #how-it-works